-- Reliability and fast (subsecond) recovery of a log-based filesystem. - 64-bit scalability to 9 million terabytes (9 exabytes) per file.

-- Speed: high bandwidth (megabytes per second), high transaction rates (I/O per second), and fast metadata operations. - Dynamically allocated metadata space. - Quotas.
-You can administer quotas from any IRIX or Linux node in the cluster, just as if this were a regular XFS filesystem. - Filesystem reorganizer (defragmenter), which must be run from the CXFS metadata server for a given filesystem.
-See the fsr\xfs man page. - Restriction of access to files using file permissions and access control lists (ACLs).
-You can also use logical unit (LUN) masking or physical cabling to deny access from a specific host to a specific set of disks in the SAN. - Real-time volumes.
-CXFS can write to real-time files in real-time volumes on IRIX nodes.
-For more information about real-time volumes, see XVM Volume Manager Administrator's Guide.
+- Reliability and fast (subsecond) recovery of a log-based filesystem. - 64-bit scalability to 9 million terabytes (9 exabytes) per file. - Speed: high bandwidth (megabytes per second), high transaction rates (I/O per second), and fast metadata operations. - Dynamically allocated metadata space. - Quotas.
+You can administer quotas from any IRIX, SGI ProPack, or Linux node in the cluster with the suitable software installed, regardless of its role in the cluster, just as if this were a regular XFS filesystem. - Filesystem reorganizer (defragmenter), which must be run from the CXFS metadata server for a given filesystem.
+See the fsr_xfs(1M) man page. - Restriction of access to files using file permissions and access control lists (ACLs).
+You can also use logical unit (LUN) masking or physical cabling to deny access from a specific node to a specific set of LUNs in the SAN.

-CXFS preserves these underlying XFS features while distributing the I/O directly between the disks and the hosts.
+CXFS preserves these underlying XFS features while distributing the I/O directly between the LUNs and the nodes.
 The efficient XFS I/O path uses asynchronous buffering techniques to avoid unnecessary physical I/O by delaying writes as long as possible.
 This allows the filesystem to allocate the data space efficiently and often contiguously.
 The data tends to be allocated in large contiguous chunks, which yields sustained high bandwidths.

-The XFS directory structure is based on B-trees, which allow XFS to maintain good response times, even as the number of files in a directory grows to tens or hundreds of thousands of files.
+The XFS directory structure is based on B-trees, which allow XFS to maintain good response times even as the number of files in a directory grows to tens or hundreds of thousands of files.